tsaarni/home-automator/README.md

 - MQTT timer: Publishes MQTT messages at a specified times of the day.
   It supports sunrise/sunset times as defined by [astral](https://astral.readthedocs.io/en/latest/) module.
   It can be used to control lights, for example.
+- Thermostat controller: Controls a thermostat setpoint based on events.
+  Currently, it can set the temperature to a "setback" value after specified delay.
+  It is used to set default settings back after adjusting temperature manually, for example when taking a shower.

 ## Development